 What is the best Natural Perfume?

 Alright, now onto the fun part: the reviews.
-To put some of the best natural perfumes to the test, I tried out six of the leading non-toxic perfumes on the market.
+To put some of the best natural perfumes to the test, I tried out seven of the leading non-toxic perfumes on the market.
 Check out my results below:

 - Thorn + Bloom Natural Perfume ($65 for 7.5 mL): This Massachusetts-based brand is a microperfumery, blending, bottling and boxing every perfume by hand with only two employees.
 Each of their Eau de Parfums are 100% natural and over 90% organic and made with cold-pressed hydro-steamed essential oils, pure concretes, absolutes, and CO2 extracts, wild-harvested resins, and triple-filtered USDA Certified Organic Grape Alcohol.
 These scents were rich, intoxicating, and incredibly floral.
 The Orange Blossom scent was my favorite–with notes of honey, orange blossom, patchouli, cedarwood and cardamom, it was light and uplifting, just my style.